Sowe’s brace not enough as CSKA Sofia crash out of Europa League | Goal.com

 CSKA Sofia finished at the bottom of Group A after managing to gather five points from six games while Roma and Young Boys advance in the group.

-Sowe has been with the Bulgarian club since the summer of 2018 from Chievo initially on loan before the deal was made permanent following his satisfactory performances.
+Sowe has been with the Bulgarian club since the summer of 2018, when he arrived from Chievo, initially on loan, before the deal was made permanent following his satisfactory performances.

 Sowe has scored 11 goals in 24 appearances across all competitions for CSKA Sofia in the 2020-21 season.